 About a century ago, this 1,500-seat theater was as exciting a source of Bilbao pride as the Guggenheim is today.
 Built between 1886 and 1890, when Bilbao's population was a mere 35,000, the Teatro Arriaga represented a gigantic per-capita cultural investment.
-Always a symbol of Bilbao's industrial might and cultural vibrancy, the original "Nuevo Teatro" (New Theater) de Bilbao was a lavish Belle Epoque, neo-baroque spectacular modeled after the Paris Opéra by architect Joaquín Rucoba (1844–1909).
-The theater was renamed in 1902 for the Bilbao musician thought of as "the Spanish Mozart," Juan Crisóstomo de Arriaga (1806–26).
+Always a symbol of Bilbao's industrial might and cultural vibrancy, the original "Nuevo Teatro" (New Theater) de Bilbao was a lavish Belle Époque, neo-baroque spectacular modeled after the Paris Opéra by architect Joaquín Rucoba (1844–1909).
+The theater was renamed in 1902 for the Bilbao musician considered "the Spanish Mozart," Juan Crisóstomo de Arriaga (1806–26).

 After a 1914 fire, the new version of the theater opened in 1919.
 Following years of splendor, the Teatro Arriaga (along with Bilbao's economy) gradually lost vigor; it closed in 1978 for restoration work that was finally concluded in 1986.
 Now largely eclipsed by the splendid and more spacious Palacio de Euskalduna, the Arriaga stages opera, theater, concerts, and dance events from September through June.
 Walk around the building to see the stained glass on its rear facade and the exuberant caryatids holding up the arches facing the river.